NicoloCavalli95horses/KMS-web-testing/content/00 Antilibrary/QR-code.md

 ### Shortcomings

-- hard to tell what a QR-code contains
+- hard to tell what a QR-code contains in advance

 ---